Lunar New Year 2025: Celebrating the Year of the Wood Snake

 • Chinese kids receive red envelopes with money inside during the holiday.
 In the modern age, there are digital red envelopes too.

 • The Chinese believe the year of your zodiac animal is the unluckiest for you.
-So good luck to all the Dragons in 2024!
+So good luck to all the Snakes in 2025!

-Chinese New Year falls on February 10, 2024, and marks the beginning of the Year of the Wood Dragon.
+Lunar New Year falls on January 29, 2025, and marks the beginning of the Year of the Wood Snake.
 It corresponds with the day of the New Moon in China.
 During this festival, people decorate their homes, set off fireworks, watch dragon dances, and eat jiaozi (Chinese dumplings).

-We wish you clear skies and a happy Chinese New Year!
+We wish you clear skies and a happy Lunar New Year!

 Trustpilot